Genetalks/gtz/README.md

 ## 2、STAR for GTZ <span id="star"></span>

-　The official website star directly supports the GTZ format, using examples such as the following
+　The official website STAR directly supports the GTZ format, after the installation of GTZ, first make the index file with STAR, and then perform the mapping operation.
+The mapping process uses the following examples:

 - **method one**